 The remainder of this manuscript is structured as follows.
 Section 2 introduces an identification scheme for continental U.S. ETEs as well as an NPJ Phase Diagram that will be used to characterize the state and evolution of the NPJ prior to the development of ETEs.
-Section 3 discusses the characteristics of the NPJ prior to continental U.S. ETEs during the cool season employing the NPJ Phase Diagram.
-Section 4 provides an illustrative example demonstrating how the NPJ Phase Diagram can be applied to examine the synoptic-scale flow evolution that is most conducive to the development of southern Plains extreme warm events, and section 5 offers a discussion of the results.
+Section 3 discusses the characteristics of the NPJ prior to the development of continental U.S. ETEs during the cool season employing the NPJ Phase Diagram.
+Section 4 provides an illustrative example demonstrating how the NPJ Phase Diagram can be applied to examine a synoptic-scale flow evolution that is highly conducive to the development of southern Plains extreme warm events, and section 5 offers a discussion of the results from the previous sections.